salih-atabey/dabnn/docs/build.md

 For non-Android ARM devices, use the proper toolchain file for your device instead of the Android NDK toolchain file, or compile natively on your ARM device.

 For non-ARM devices, only the unoptimized code will work.
-If you still want to build dabnn for non-ARM devices, pass `-DBNN_BUILD_MAIN_LIB=ON` in step 2.
+If you still want to build dabnn for non-ARM devices, pass `-DBNN_BUILD_MAIN_LIB=ON` and `-DBNN_BENCHMARK=ON` in step 2.

 ### Build onnx2bnn